 In the second, relationships of purpose, along with the responsibilities in relationships of circumstance, both parties have a responsibility to act and speak with integrity and to fulfill their obligations to achieve the stated purpose.

-Any attempt to motivate others without first considering them as someone of value and a willingness to appreciate who they are without attempting to change them into who we want them to be is mere manipulation.
+Any attempt to motivate others without first considering them as someone of value and having the willingness to appreciate who they are without attempting to change them into who we want them to be is mere manipulation.

 In every situation, my focus was on what I could do for the other person.
-I was not there to promote self or climb the ladder of success.
-Success to me is encouraging and promoting the other person and accomplish our mutual goals.
+I was not there to promote myself or climb the ladder of success.
+Success to me is encouraging and promoting the other person and accomplishing our mutual goals.

 On one occasion, I was a temporary employee working for a large company.
 I was there to meet the needs of employees occupying three separate buildings.
 I cleaned, made minor repairs, and generally assisted in maintaining a healthy working environment.
 My boss was the manager of the entire physical aspect of the business.

 One day she was having a bad day.
 I could tell that those above her were putting pressure on her.
 She came down to the utility room that served as my office and began scolding me.
 I stopped her in the middle of what was becoming a near tirade and said, “I am here to make you look good.
 What can I do to help?”
 She stopped and began to cry and apologized.
 From then on, we had a wonderful and effective working relationship.

 I have used this same approach on many occasions.
 In this way, I first am expressing my appreciation for the other person and demonstrating that I have their interest in mind as well as my own.
 Relationship requires this.
 Genuine effective motivation requires this.
 Any attempt to motivate without this is merely manipulation.

 The above diagram is reprinted from my basic seminars on conflict management, Resolving Conflicts Biblically Seminary #4: The Mind of Christ: the key to unity.